VanCannon/RAG_local/README.md

 3. Create a virtual python environment and download all the dependencies listed in the requirements file.
 `python3 -m venv .venv`
 `source .venv/bin/activate`
-`pip install -r requirements.txt`
+(The command line will start with ".venv" if active) `pip install -r requirements.txt`

-4. Get your Gemini API key [here](https://makersuite.google.com/app/apikey) (Requires a Google account, which you have if you have gmail.)
+5. Get your Gemini API key [here](https://makersuite.google.com/app/apikey) (Requires a Google account, which you have if you have gmail.)
 Edit the .env file and replace "api key" with the actual key (no quotes).